 What’s So Dangerous About Asbestos?

 You can live with asbestos in your home for years and not even realize it.
 You can touch asbestos in its solid form and it’s not a problem.
-But when broken down into dust particles that float through the air, asbestos is a major medical hazard that you want to avoid.
+But when broken down into dust particles that float through the air, asbestos danger in old home renovations becomes a serious concern.

 Breathing in asbestos particles can cause scarring on the lungs and even mesothelioma, a deadly lung cancer for which there is no cure.